 Nursing homes should be a last resort unless you or your loved one is experiencing a chronic medical condition that requires specific skilled medical services.
 If you think assisted living is just like a nursing home, think again.
-The Farrington at Tanglewood is an active senior living community located uptown near the Houston Galleria.
+The Farrington at Tanglewood is an upbeat senior living community located uptown near the Houston Galleria.

 What’s the difference between assisted living and a nursing home?

 |Personal care services performed in your home||Medical and personal care in a hospital setting|

 |Actively maximizes your quality of life||Rehabilitation and maintaining health levels|

 |Variety of activities and outings||Limited activities and time outside of the facility|